Frequently Asked Questions

 The BlackBerry 10 Dev Alpha devices uses a micro SIM.
 For information on inserting the SIM, refer to the Start Here booklet included with the device.

-A new version of the OS is available for the BlackBerry 10 Dev Alpha device.
-The version number is 10.1.0 Bundle 1485.
-You can check the version by tapping the Settings icon on the device and selecting About.
-If your device isn't running the this version of the OS, see Updating the BlackBerry 10 Dev Alpha Device Software.
+You can check the OS version on your device by tapping the Settings icon on the device and selecting About.
+For the latest version of the OS, see Updating the BlackBerry 10 Dev Alpha Device Software.

 There are a few possible causes for this:

 - The battery could be dead.
-Try charging the device using a wall charger (not USB).
+Try charging the device using a wall charger and not a USB.
 After this is done, power on the device.

 - Your name

-- The OS version (All settings > About > General > OS Version)
+- OS version (Found under Settings > About > OS)

-- An overview of the issue you experienced
+- Overview of the issue that you experienced

 - Steps used to reproduce the issue